florianneukirchen/qgis_adjust_style/README.md

 - All Layers

 ### Change Color
 Adjusting colors works in the HSV color model.
 That means you can rotate the hue of the HSV colors as you would rotate a color wheel: set the degree of the rotation and hit "OK".
+The color grid above the slider works as a preview.

 To adjust saturation and value (= brightness), click on the respective plus and minus buttons.
 Be careful: You can't use the plus and minus button to undo the changes already made since the values of saturation and HSV stay in the interval ranging from 0 to 255 and any color arriving at these borders can't be moved back in an consistant way.
 It is good practice to save the layer styles before using these buttons!